mina-tang/RecipeForSuccess/index.md

 Actually, none of the age nor height groups seem to have a signifiant impact on the average rating or box office revenue.
 So, Gertrude, believe in yourself and continue to follow your dream ! 🤗

+## From Screen to Score: Does Country of Production Matter? 🎦
+We saw earlier that movies had a median rating of 6.4, but is the country of production of a movie positively or negativelly correlated with its rating?
+We use propensity score matching to measure the effect a country has on the average rating.

+<iframe src="assets/plots/matching_country_rating.html" width="750px" height="450px" frameborder="0" position="relative"></iframe>

+Ohhh, that's interesting!
+Movies in Spain have on average about 0.5 rating points more than movies from other countries.
+Gertrude, I hope your listening carefully, maybe you should go to Spain 🇪🇸 to star in the most loved movies.

 ## Does the Genre Change the Game?
 Let's Find Out! 🎬